movidius/ncsdk/docs/c_api/mvncGetDeviceName.md

 ## Known Issues

 ## Example
-The following example shows how to get the name of all NCS devices attached to the system.  mvncGetDeviceName is called repeatedly until it returns MVNC_DEVICE_NOT_FOUND.
+The following example shows how to get the name of all Intel Movidius NCS devices attached to the system. mvncGetDeviceName is called repeatedly until it returns MVNC_DEVICE_NOT_FOUND.

 ```C++
 #include <stdio.h>